 - Critically assess measurement of constructs used in research

 - Perform analysis of the quality of a given research project for the purpose it has been designed

 - Critically assess the relationship between problem formulation and research design

 - Assess and understand the role and limitations of design in the testing for causal and associational relationships

 Intensive course.
 The course will be conducted as a blend of lectures and discussion of selected parts of the course material, as well as critical evaluations of selected empirical studies.
 In addition, the participants own research problems will be addressed.

-PhD candidates from NHH as well as PhD candidates from other national and international higher education institutions can take part in the course.
-Motivated master's students at NHH may be admitted after application, but are subject to the approval from the course responsible on a case by case basis.
+- Motivated master’s students at NHH may be admitted after application, but are subject to the approval from the course responsible on a case by case basis

 Credit reduction due to overlap